 The total cost of production of wheat crop in case of Jammu and Kathua districts was found to be high in comparison to that of two districts of Udhampur and Rajouri, respectively.
-With the gross returns of ₹ 16470.87 per acre and ₹ 15290 .89 per acre, Jammu and Kathua districts yielded cost-benefit ratio of 1:1.70 and 1:1.69, respectively.
+With the gross returns of ₹ 16470.87 per acre and ₹ 15290.89 per acre, Jammu and Kathua districts yielded cost-benefit ratio of 1:1.70 and 1:1.69, respectively.
 As far as the production per acre was concerned, it was found out to be 5.
 92 quintals per acre, on an average, in the rainfed regions of the four districts.
-The highest was found out to be in case of Jammu district i.e., 6.48 quintals per acre.

-Resource-use efficiency of wheat crop delineates the fact that there was positive significant relationship in the human labour, machine labour and plant protection chemicals in the Jammu district.
-Also, there found the significant positive relationship in human labour, machine labour, fertiliser and in plant protection chemicals.
-Positive significant relationship was also being found in the human labour and manure in district Udhampur and in the variables of machine labour and plant protection chemicals in Rajouri district.
-This showed the importance of increasing the application of these variables for their respective districts.
-At the same time, negative significant relationship was found in seed in Kathua district, seed and machine labour in Udhampur district, respectively.
-This shows the reduction in these inputs so as to enhance the income and returns for the farmer.
-Almost all the districts experienced constant returns to scale.
+The highest was found out to be in case of Jammu district i.e., 6.48 guintals per acre.
+On the other hand, resourceuse efficiency of wheat crop delineates the fact that there was positively significant relationship in the human labour, machine labour and plant protection chemicals in the Jammu district.
+Also, study found the significantly positive relationship in human labour, machine labour, fertilizer and in plant protection chemicals.
+Positively significant relationship was also being observed in the human labour and manure in district Udhampur and in the variables of machine labour and plant protection chemicals in Rajouri district.
+At the same time, negatively significant relationship was witnessed in seed in Kathua district, seed and machine labour in Udhampur district, respectively